 In this chapter, we examine the pros and cons of JavaScript.

-“ECMAScript 6” and “ES6” refer to versions of JavaScript
+“ECMAScript 6” (short: “ES6”) refers to a version of JavaScript

 Among programmers, JavaScript isn’t always well liked.
 One reason is that it has a fair amount of quirks.
 Some of them are just unusual ways of doing something.
 Others are considered bugs.
 Either way, learning why JavaScript does something the way it does, helps with dealing with the quirks and with accepting JavaScript (maybe even liking it).
-Hopefully, this book can be of assistance here.
+Hopefully, this book can help.

 Additionally, many traditional quirks have been eliminated now.
 For example: